 Spain by Train Itinerary

-There are flights from Barcelona to Seville that take about the same amount of time and cost about the same amount of money.
-We chose to take train trips in Spain because we wanted to view the scenery along the way.
+There are flights from Barcelona to Seville that take about the same amount of time and cost about the same amount of money as the train.
 Flights are also available from Seville to Madrid but flying doesn’t necessarily save time or money.
 Start your search on Skyscanner for flight options – and use our tips for finding cheap flights.

 Road Trip Around Spain

-Our Top Tips for your Trip to Spain
+Our Top Tips For Your Trip To Spain

 Where To Stay in Spain

-However, for those who prefer staying in traditional accommodations, there are many Spain hotels to choose from in – or close to – the city center in Barcelona, Seville and Madrid.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:
+Visitors who prefer staying in traditional accommodations will find that there are many Spain hotels to choose from in – or close to – the city center in Barcelona, Seville and Madrid.
+Before you start your search, we recommend reading our tips for booking the best hotels.

 Getting To Spain

-- We think travel insurance is essential!
+Now more than ever, travel insurance is essential!
 Not only does it protect against cancelled trips and lost luggage, but it can come in handy if you get ill or injured abroad, too.
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+If you haven’t already obtained travel insurance for your trip to Spain, travel protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.